Film 101: Shadows & Gunpowder, a study of Film Noir

-Real Art Ways’ matinée series for film buffs
+Real Art Ways’ matinée series for film aficionados

-Modeled after a college Introduction to Film Studies course, the series features lively and engaging post-film discussions with fellow film buffs, guided by a professor from a local university.
+Modeled after an Introduction to Film Studies course, the series features lively and engaging post-film discussions with Ian Ally-Seals, Cinema Coordinator at RAW.
 Participants learn how to view classic and/or contemporary films with a critical eye and engage with the screen on a deeper level.

 The films are shown in our cinema and the post-film discussions take place in our galleries.

-Sessions are held on Sundays beginning at 11:00 AM.
-The spring session will begin on February 26, 2017.
+Sessions are held on Saturdays beginning at 11:00 AM.
+The spring session will begin on March 3, 2018.

 About the Instructor